Skip to main content

 Thinkstock/iStock/Artranq

-If you're an athlete, you can still provide your baby with the benefits of breastfeeding.
-With a doctor's guidance, most women can engage in sports or some form of regular physical activity when they're breastfeeding.
 An active lifestyle does not affect the quality or amount of breast milk or your baby's growth.
-However, consuming enough calories from nutritious foods and beverages will help meet the demands of both breastfeeding and athletic training.
+However, consuming enough calories from nutritious foods and beverages is necessary to meet the demands of both breastfeeding and athletic training.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.